The Layout and Navigation Challenges of Partial Localization

 Clearly, this point is key: if you can plan layout and design for partial localization at the beginning of your website project, do so.
 In examining your site design, you should be able to account for missing content and plan language-aware layouts and navigation to adapt and compensate.

 Does this sound familiar?
 It might, because with this, we’re essentially expanding the definition of “responsive design” to encompass language.
-More specfically, we’re responsively reacting the presence or absense of content itself.
+More specifically, we’re responsively reacting the presence or absence of content itself.